Die Wissenschaft hinter Edibles – was Studien sagen

 2. Bioavailability – how much THC is absorbed

-When smoking, approximately 25–30% of THC enters the bloodstream, while when eating edibles, only 4–12% does.
-Nevertheless, edibles have a stronger effect because the resulting 11-hydroxy-THC is significantly more potent.
-Less THC is absorbed – but what is absorbed lasts longer.
+When smoking, about 25–30% of THC enters the bloodstream, while when eating it, often only 4–12%.
+Nevertheless, edibles often have a stronger effect because the resulting 11-hydroxy-THC is more potent.
+Less THC gets in – but what does get in lasts longer.

 3. Different impact profiles